bwanglzu/bwanglzu.github.io/content/finetune-as-service.md

 You can also observe significant performance improvement on other metrics, such as mean recipal rank (mRR) or normalized discounted cumulative gain (nDCG).

-That's it for today, thanks for your time, and we expect you get your feedback.
+That's it for today, thanks for your time, we'll soon release the latest finetuner, stay tuned.